danbev/learning-rust/README.md

 Similar to smart pointers in C++.
 Smart pointers are ordinary structs that implement the Deref and Drop traits.

-First, we have references which just borrow the the value they point to:
+First, we have references which just borrows the value it points to:
 ```rust
 let x = 18;
 let y = &x;